Visit the Wine Valley of Alicante

-Alicante was once synonymous with wines, popular with royalty; today they are served at local tapas bars and are the everyman’s drink.
-However, in the last few years, Alicante wines are expressing a renaissance.
-Head down a Ruta Del Vino (Wine Route) and explore a beautiful countryside surrounded by fruit trees as you sip at some of the best wines the region has to offer.
+Alicante was once synonymous with wines, Once popular with royalty, today they are served at local tapas bars and are the everyman’s drink.
+However, in the last few years, Alicante wines are experiencing a renaissance.
+Head down a Ruta Del Vino (Wine Route) and explore a beautiful countryside surrounded by fruit trees as you sip on some of the best wines the region has to offer.

 How to get there

 Alicante borders Valencia in the north and Murcia in the southwest.
 You can go for a road trip down the A-3 highway (Murcia-Alicante) which will lead to country roads around the wine-producing areas.
 Alternatively, you can also use the large network of buses and taxis to get here or fly down to El Altet (Alicante Airport).
 Taking the train is also a great option because the high-speed train (AVE) can take you to stations in Villena and Alicante.

 As you travel around the countryside, you will see many vineyards, producing a range of reds, whites and the iconic Muscat de Alexandria.
 The region’s soil, mild climate and relative humidity are perfectly suited for making wine.
 Once there, you can tour the vineyards of Vinalopó and La Marina and discover the rich heritage of these municipalities through the wine.
 These regions have many fine bodegas producing award-winning young wines.
 Many vineyards now offer tourists guided tours and wine tasting so you can find out more about the varieties and how they are produced.